codex-team/moduleDispatcher/README.md

 ```

 ## Passing settings to the Modules
-If your Module has settings, place them **inside** the Node with data-module.
+If your Module has settings, place them via JSON **inside** the Node with data-module.

 Don't forget to add an attribute `hidden` to the `<module-settings>` tag
 ```html